autowarefoundation/autoware.universe/common/component_interface_utils/README.md

 ```

 Developers only needs what type the callback argument is for.
-This macro complements the intersection from the type name.
+This macro completes the arguments from the type name.

 ```cpp
 void ServiceCallback(ROS_SERVICE_ARG(some_package_name::srv::ServiceName));